-- Conduct spot maintenance on primitive roads to correct safety issues, conserve resources, or to maintain desired recreation experiences.
-In most cases, grading the full length of primitive roads is not required or desired. - Route maintenance will occur within the route prism. - Design features for T and E species and Sensitive plant habitat - All efforts will be made to avoid disturbance in potential habitat areas. - Maintenance activities will occur outside the flowering period. - Dust will be suppressed using water. - If disturbance outside the existing travel surface is required for maintenance activities, then surveys will be conducted within suitable habitat.
-If plants are located, then appropriate consultation with FWS would be initiated. - General - Ensure that road specifications and plans are consistent with good safety practices. - Design, construction, and maintenance of roads, primitive roads, and trails should comply with guidelines identified in the BLM roads manual (BLM 2015), the BLM primitive roads manual (BLM 2012d), the U.S. Forest Service's Trail Construction and Maintenance Notebook (USFS 2007), Guidelines for a Quality [Mountain Bike] Trail Experience (BLM and IMBA 2017), and the National Off-Highway Vehicle Conservation Council's Great Trails resource guide (NOHVCC 2015). - Emphasize the use of existing roads (through continued use or reconstruction) to minimize new road construction. - Adapt plans to the soils and terrain to minimize disturbance and damage to soil productivity, vegetation, water quality, and wildlife habitat. - Implement mitigation techniques when designing and implementing the route system.
+• Ensure that road specifications and plans are consistent with good safety practices.

+- O Design, construction, and maintenance of roads, primitive roads, and trails should comply with guidelines identified in the BLM roads manual (BLM 2015), the BLM primitive roads manual (BLM 2012d), the U.S. Forest Service's Trail Construction and Maintenance Notebook (USFS 2007), Guidelines for a Quality [Mountain Bike] Trail Experience (BLM and IMBA 2017), and the National Off-Highway Vehicle Conservation Council's Great Trails resource guide (NOHVCC 2015). - o Emphasize the use of existing routes (through continued use or reconstruction) to minimize new route construction. - Plan each road to the minimum standards for the intended use.
+Adapt plans to the soils and terrain to minimize disturbance and damage to soil productivity, vegetation, water quality, and wildlife habitat. - Implement mitigation techniques when designing and implementing the route system.